flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 manager.
 This is because the Flutter framework needs to be available to any Flutter plugins that you might include in `my_flutter`.

-For information on how to install CocoaPods on your development machine, see [cocoapods.org](https://cocoapods.org/).
+For information on how to install CocoaPods on your development machine and set it up for your application, see [cocoapods.org](https://cocoapods.org/).

-If your host application (`MyApp`) is already using CocoaPods, you only have to do the following to integrate with your `my_flutter` app:
+When your host application (`MyApp`) is setup with CocoaPods, you only have to do the following to integrate with your `my_flutter` app:

 1. Add the following lines to your `Podfile`: